pycom/pycom-documentation/chapter/firmwareapi/micropython/usocket.md

 See corresponding CPython module for comparison.

 ### Socket Address Format(s)
-Functions below which expect a network address, accept it in the format of (ipv4_address, port), where ipv4_address is a string with dot-notation numeric IPv4 address, e.g. "8.8.8.8", and port is integer port number in the range 1-65535.
-Note the domain names are not accepted as ipv4_address, they should be resolved first using socket.getaddrinfo().
+Functions below which expect a network address, accept it in the format of `(ipv4_address, port)`, where `ipv4_address` is a string with dot-notation numeric IPv4 address, e.g. `8.8.8.8`, and port is integer port number in the range 1-65535.
+Note the domain names are not accepted as `ipv4_address`, they should be resolved first using `socket.getaddrinfo()`.

 ### Functions